01 of 06

 Start With Fresh Artichokes

-No matter you're planning on doing with them, you always want to start with high-quality artichokes.
+No matter what you're planning on doing with them, you always want to start with high-quality artichokes.
 Less-than-supreme versions will be tough and dry no matter what you do!

 So look for artichokes with tight, compact heads and fresh-looking stem-ends.
 All cut stems will be brown but look for ones that aren't dried out.